doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 - Drag and drop the newly-created **multipatch.esp** and **Merged Objects.esp** to the empty mod and enable it

 Note that you will need to regenerate these two plugins nearly each time you adjust your load order (update, remove or add a plugin) so that the changes are carried on.
 For your convenience, Wrye Mash will indicate if the plugins are missing masters and require regenerating (the plugin will turn yellow or red in the Mods Tab).

+## Updating Masters
+Wrye Mash can synchronize the master dependencies of your plugins, correcting for when they are out of the expected order or file size.
+This prevents error messages on startup.

+Launch Wrye Mash.
+Go to the **Mods** tab for your list of plugins.
+If a plugin's checkbox colour is yellow the associated master file size does not match the plugin's.
+Follow these steps:
+- Select the plugin and click the right pane (which lists the masters associated with the plugin).
+- Mash will prompt you to edit/update the masters list.
+Click **yes**.
+- Then click **save** at the bottom of the right pane.

+You should repeat this process anytime you update your master plugins like Patch for Purists, Tamriel Data, or OAAB Data.

 # Distant Land
 Remember to re-run distant land generation according to the steps in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md).